 There is a problem here though — after a reboot, with headphones plugged in the front and amplifier plugged into the rear, no sound comes out of neither socket until I pull and replace the jack from the front headphone socket.
 If you are reading this and know of a way around this, so that sound comes out of both outputs on boot without manual intervention, please let me know. 🙂

 abstract There have been thousands of articles written about Python virtual environments.
 As of 2020-10-07, a quick search on Google for “python virtualenv article” returns “about 1,450,000 results”.
 In the majority of cases I have seen, they are partially filled with impractical advice.
-They gush about pip, pipx, venv, virtualenvwrapper, pipenv, poetry and others, but they don’t explain how to achieve an ergonomic execution of a Python program once the virtualenv is in place, and in all environments.
-To be clear, too many of these articles imply, infer, or gloss over an ugly reality of their suggested approach — that that command line used to run project components will be different between environments, thus turning something trivial into something diabolical.
+They gush about pip, pipx, venv, virtualenvwrapper, pipenv, poetry and others, but they don’t explain how to achieve an ergonomic execution of a Python program once the virtual environment is in place, and how to make this consistent in all environments, from development to production.
+To be clear, too many of these articles gloss over an ugly reality of their suggested approach — that the command line used to run project components will be different between environments, thus turning something which should be trivial into something diabolical with several degrees of freedom and opportunites for confusion.

-This article attempts to correct that by explaining how to achieve a smooth as possible deployment experience across environments (from local development, to remote production).
+This article (and the template project linked above) attempts to correct that by explaining how to achieve a smooth as possible a deployment experience across environments (from local development, to remote production).
 This is at once both pretty basic and very important, but I have found that “doing the basic stuff really well” has proved to be a profitable approach.

 preliminaries / terminology